 He is a member of the State Bar of Texas, Houston Bar Association, Texas Bar Foundation, Dallas Trial Lawyers Association, Dallas Bar Association, American Bar Association and American Trial Lawyers Association.

-He’s also a director of the Texas Trial Lawyers Association and the Houston Trial Lawyers Association.
+He’s also a Board of Directors Member of the Texas Trial Lawyers Association and the Houston Trial Lawyers Association.

 “I always had a desire to help underdogs, the little guy, against big corporations and big insurance companies, and to level the playing field for accident victims,” he says.